ibm-cloud-docs/assistant-data/install-150.md

 The steps to uninstall are outlined here:

-1.  **Optional**: From the web client, remove any provisioned instances of you service.
+1.  **Optional**: From the web client, remove any provisioned instances of your service.

     This step is a useful check for you to see what instances will be removed when you uninstall the service.